pratap86/microservicesV1/README.md

 |`docker-compose up`|search the docker-compose.yaml file and run the containers|
 |`docker-compose up -f custom docker compose file name`|search the docker-compose-custom-file.yaml file and run the containers|
 |`up, restart, build, scale, stop, kill, logs, ps`||

+## Kubernetes K8s
+- in greek means Helmsman or Ship Pilot

+- Container Orchestration : Group containers to form a cluster
+  - Container Orchestration is process of forming a cluster of containers that work with each other with all below non-functional requirments are met.
+    - Fault Tolerance
+    - On-demand Scalability
+    - Auto Discovery
+    - Performance
+    - Auto Update and Rollback
+- <b>Kubernetes Object Model</b>

 ## Apache Camel Framework with Spring Boot